sinistersnare/sinistersnare.github.io/content/post/09-crafting-semantics-1.md

 The equal sign with the delta-triangle over it just means 'is defined as'.
 In Computer Science and Math, `=` may mean 'is the same as' or 'is defined as', so we use the Δ to differentiate the two.

 Sometimes `::=` is used, and sometimes our `=` with `Δ` is used, why?
 Because using notation in this way is helpful.
 There arent strict rules here, and I found it useful to use BNF style for some domains, and definitional-equality for others.
-If you dont like it, you could perhaps give each production in the BNF grammar its own domain, and use a '[sum type](https://en.wikipedia.org/wiki/Tagged_union)' to define everything in terms of definitional equality.
+If you dont like it, you could perhaps give each production in the BNF grammar its own domain, and use a '{{ elink(text="sum type", to="https://en.wikipedia.org/wiki/Tagged_union") }}' to define everything in terms of definitional equality.

 ## Semantics ##